Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 I said I was the victim of a bizarre murder attempt using a very effective method.

-Uh later on we discovered that it was a chemical weapon.
+Later on, we discovered that it was a chemical weapon.

-So I called, not from my room, HQ in Israel, and uh I was told to take the different operatives and bring them to the embassy.
+And I was told to take the different operatives and bring them to the embassy.

-I knew where each one of them would be, and uh I took them one by one and brought them to the embassy.
+And I took them one by one and brought them to the embassy.

-To keep it low-key, Mishka Ben David uses local taxis to get the agents to safety.
+To keep it low-key, Mishka ben David uses local taxis to get the agents to safety.

 He doesn't know yet.